Kyle7286/pixel-blog/README.md

 ![Image](./assets/readme/ss3.png)
 ![Image](./assets/readme/ss4.png)

 ## Thank you 👍
 ---
 Thank you for your time checking out our website!
-It means a lot to us :)
+It means a lot  :)